Boxing For Kids – Is It Safe?

 Parents should also be reminded that sparring isn’t fighting.
 The objective of sparring is to practice new techniques and styles on a moving target.
 Power is reduced to around 50%, and when combined with the protective equipment worn, sparring rarely results in injuries.

-Successful parenting is often about bargaining and coming to a compromise between what your son or daughter wants, and what you think is best.
 There are ways to manage the risk from boxing (protective equipment, no sparring) that will allow your child to take part in this incredible sport while letting you sleep easy at night.

 Pin It on Pinterest